taosdata/TDengine/documentation20/en/08.connector/docs.md

    node nodejsChecker.js host=localhost
    ```

-3. After performing the above steps, the nodejs connection Tdengine instance will be outputted on the command line, and the short-answer of insertion and query will be executed.
+3. After performing the above steps, the nodejs connection TDengine instance will be outputted on the command line, and the short-answer of insertion and query will be executed.

 ### How to use Node.js

-The following are some basic uses of node.js connector.
+The following are some basic uses of Node.js connector.
 Please refer to [TDengine Node.js connector](https://github.com/taosdata/TDengine/tree/develop/src/connector/nodejs)for details.

 ### Create connection

-When using the node.js connector, you must execute <em>require</em> `td2.0-connector`, and then use the `taos.connect` function.
+When using the Node.js connector, you must execute <em>require</em> `td2.0-connector`, and then use the `taos.connect` function.
 The parameter that `taos.connect` function must provide is `host`, and other parameters will use the following default values if they are not provided.
 Finally, the `cursor` needs to be initialized to communicate with the TDengine server-side.

 ```javascript
 const taos = require('td2.0-connector');